MJKWoolnough/tvdb/README.md

 }
 ```

-Conn represents a connection to the TVDB database
+Conn represents a connection to the TVDB database.

 #### func  Login

 ```go
 func Login(a Auth) (*Conn, error)
 ```
-Login creates a TVDB database connection using login credentials
+Login creates a TVDB database connection using login credentials.

 #### func  Token

 ```go
 func Token(t string) *Conn
 ```
-Token creates a TVDB database connection using a pre-authorised token
+Token creates a TVDB database connection using a pre-authorised token.

 #### func (*Conn) Actors

 ```go
 func (c *Conn) Actors(id uint64) ([]Actor, error)
 ```
-Actors returns information about the actors in a show, denoted by its ID
+Actors returns information about the actors in a show, denoted by its ID.

 #### func (*Conn) AddFavorite

 ```go
 func (c *Conn) AddFavorite(id uint64) error
 ```
-AddFavorite adds a show id to the list of user favorites
+AddFavorite adds a show id to the list of user favorites.

 #### func (*Conn) DVDSeasonEpisode